csik/4240_Syllabus/texts.md

 Dörk, Marian, et al. "Critical InfoVis: Exploring the Politics of Visualization." *CHI '13 Extended Abstracts on Human Factors in Computing Systems*, Association for Computing Machinery, 2013, pp. 2189--98. *ACM Digital Library*, doi:[10.1145/2468356.2468739](https://doi.org/10.1145/2468356.2468739).

+Dow Schull, Natasha.
+2005.
+Digital Gambling: The Coincidence of Desire and Design.
+The ANNALS of the American Academy of Political and Social Science 597, 1 (January 2005), 65–81.
+DOI:https://doi.org/10.1177/0002716204270435

 Dunne, Anthony, and Fiona Raby. *Design Noir: The Secret Life of Electronic Objects*.
 August, 2001.

 Edgerton, David. *The Shock of the Old: Technology and Global History since 1900*.
 Oxford University Press, 2007.